colinmcardell/norns/cmake_verification_plan.md

 # Norns CMake Verification Plan

-This document outlines the comprehensive verification plan for the Norns CMake build system as part of TASK-015.
+This document outlines the comprehensive verification plan for the Norns CMake build system.
 It includes both the build verification that has been implemented in the `verify_cmake_builds.sh` script and the additional verification steps that should be performed in the future.

 ## 1. Comprehensive Build Testing